-Our Assistive Technology specialists work one-on-one with people to determine the appropriate assistive technology to meet their needs at home, work, school or in the community.
-Our specialities include computer access, home modifications, educational technology, intellectual/cognitive solutions, workplace accommodations, blind/visually impaired solutions and low/high assistive technology assessments to meet a person’s specific needs.
+Our assistive technology specialists work one-on-one with people to determine the appropriate assistive technology to meet their needs at home, work, school or in the community.
+Our specialties include computer access, home modifications, educational technology, intellectual/cognitive solutions, workplace accommodations, blind/visually-impaired solutions and low/high assistive technology assessments to meet a person’s specific needs.

 Our assistive technology specialists stay up to date with the newest innovations and trends in assistive technology by working directly with assistive technology manufacturers.
 As a result, they have the knowledge and expertise to address almost any challenge.

-A consultation is like an evaluation, but typically shorter in nature and less comprehensive, this service allows for brief interventions by a qualified Assistive Technology professional, and typically results in a recommendation focused on a single aspect of an individual or organizational need.
+A consultation is like an evaluation, but, typically shorter in nature and less comprehensive, this service allows for brief interventions by a qualified assistive technology professional.
+Also, a consultation typically results in a recommendation focused on a single aspect of an individual or organizational need.

 Our trainers are well trained and able to support a wide variety of assistive technology devices and software.
-Our training services are comprehensive, state-wide and able to be provided both in-person or online depending on a user’s preference.
+Our training services are comprehensive, statewide and can be provided both in-person or online, depending on a user’s preference.